dancingfrog/README/README.md

 * Back-end consisted of collection of Perl modules used to receive and process the user content into a printable PDF document and store data in MySQL
 * Utilized SVG to create templates for various document styles (i.e. business cards, letter heads, etc.)

-*Please contact John for demonstrations or direct links to production resources that are not currently available for public release*
+&ast; *Please contact John for demonstrations or direct links to production resources that are not currently available for public release*